jpirko/linux_mlxsw/Documentation/networking/devlink-trap.rst

 related packet traps which the user can then control as a whole.
 In addition, ``devlink-trap`` can report aggregated per-group packets and bytes statistics, in case per-trap statistics are too narrow.

+Since trap groups are driver-specific, they must be documented by each driver.
+The following list includes links to the description of driver-specific trap groups registered by various device drivers:

+  * :doc:`/devlink-trap-netdevsim`